colinscz/.github/GOVERNANCE.md

 - All privileges of the [Contributor role](#level-1-contributor), plus...
 - Invitation to the `@mantainer` role in Discord
-- Invitation to the private `#maintainers` channel on Discord.
+- Invitation to the private `#maintainers` channel on Discord
-- Invitation to the `TresJS` organization on GitHub.
+- Invitation to the `TresJS` organization on GitHub
-- Invitation to the `@maintainers` team on GitHub.
+- Invitation to the `@maintainers` team on GitHub
 - Ability to moderate Discord to remove spam, harmful speech, etc.
 - Ability to push branches directly to the withTresJS GitHub organization (personal forks no longer needed).
 (Except for the `main` branch)
 - Ability to review GitHub PRs.